 Then right click on the new item and left click on EDIT.

-Good news: editing footprints and symbols is the same as editing schematics and boards--it's all the same tools.
+Good news: editing footprints and symbols is the same as editing schematics and boards--it's almost all the same tools.
 So if you know how to edit those, you are a long way to creating custom parts already.

 The SYMBOL is to the right of it that, looks like this: